clehner/ssb-git-repo/README.md

   - `object.type`: one of `["commit", "tree", "blob", "tag"]`
   - `object.length`: size in bytes of the git object
   - `object.sha1`: SHA1 hash of the git object
-  - `object.link`: id of the ssb blob containing the git object's data.
+  - `object.link`: link to ssb blob containing the git object's data
-- `packs`: git packfiles being added to the repo.
+- `packs`: git packfiles being added to the repo
-- `packidx`: git pack index files for the packfiles being added.
-Each item in `packidx` corresponds to an item in `packs`.
+  - `pack.pack` link to ssb blob containing the packfile data
+  - `pack.idx`: link to ssb blob containing the pack index data

 ## TODO

 - reuse index between a user's repos
-- handle push with more object IDs than fit in a message

 ## License